mrismanaziz/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## I heard there was a new store called Moderation.
+They have everything there